 - Manager signature and date

 Make sure to bring this issue up with your lawyer, as well.
-He or she might have more specific insights into what you should legally include on your accident report.
+Mainly, he or she might have more specific insights into what you should legally include on your accident report.

 Finally, make sure that the reports are stored and organized in a secure place; consider keeping electronic backups of the physical copies in case they get lost or destroyed.
 And remember that your entire sports facility staff staff should be trained on how to react to an injury, no matter how serious the injury is.